Indirect Speech

 Juan me dijo que le diera una ratonera.

-Juan told me that I (should) give him a mousetrap.
+Juan told me to give him a mousetrap.

 Vocabulary Flashcards